 No Products in the Cart

-When using Autopilot functions, the Model 3 must maneuver with a great deal of precision when Autopilot features are being used.
-Therefore, before some features (for example, Traffic-Aware Cruise Control or Autosteer) can be used for the first time or after certain Service repairs, the cameras must complete a self-calibration process.
-For your convenience, a progress indicator is displayed on the touchscreen.
+When using Autopilot functions, the Model 3 must maneuver with extreme precision.
+As a result, before some features (such as Traffic-Aware Cruise Control or Autosteer) may be used for the first time or after specific Service fixes, the cameras must self-calibrate.
+A progress indication is provided on the touchscreen for your convenience.

-Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature will not be enabled and the touchscreen displays a message.
+Note: If you try to utilise a function that isn't available until the calibration procedure is finished, the feature will be disabled and a notification will appear on the touchscreen.

-Note: If the cameras are repaired by Tesla, and in some cases, after a software update, the calibration process must be repeated.
+Note: If the cameras are repaired by Tesla, and in some situations, after a software update, the calibration process must be repeated.

 Tesla, Inc. was not involved in the development of this document and did not provide any input or otherwise edit, review or authorize it.